epi-analysis/SRCP_docs/docs/source/06-Data-management.rst

 4. Checking data/code that is brought in or out of SRCP to make sure it does not contain anything it shouldn't

 .. note::
-   When Data Managers (and users) connect to a remote desktop session, this uses a dedicate node (or cores on a node) which is paid for on an annual basis.
-Therefore there is currently no hourly charge for using SRCP (although this may be reviewed)
+   When Data Managers (and users) connect to a remote desktop session, this uses a dedicated node (or cores on a node) which is paid for on an annual basis.
+Therefore there is currently no hourly charge for using SRCP (although this may be reviewed).
+Nor can you "block" external users by using up all the cores (although you could stop other Data Managers from starting a session).

 Prerequisites
 -------------